Largonarco/RateX/README.md

 ## Rate Limiting Strategies

-Redis transactions (MULTI / EXEC) are used to implement ACID to an extent with optimistic concurrency control using WATCH.
+Redis transactions (MULTI / EXEC) are used to implement ACID to some extent with optimistic concurrency control using WATCH.
 A simple queueing mechanism is used to queue requests that are rate limited to execute later.
-RateX supports multiple rate limiting strategies:

 1. **Fixed Window**